The newly refurbished Café Qua... read more

 What steps are involved in IVF?

-- Preliminary tests: including a detailed semen analysis, blood tests for hormone levels such as FSH and LH, screening for viruses such as HIV, Hepatitis B and C, as well as Rubella and swabs from the cervix and vagina for bacteria and chlamydia.
+- Preliminary tests: including a detailed semen analysis, blood tests for hormone concentrations such as FSH and LH, screening for viruses such as HIV, Hepatitis B and C, as well as Rubella and swabs from the cervix and vagina for bacteria and chlamydia.

 - Pre-treatment information and implication session.